House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Use Suction Cups

 Suction cups are sometimes included in shower curtains or liners, but you can buy suction cups that clip onto the bottom of your curtain.
 To use them, firmly press them against the side of the bathtub.
-Ensure you do this along the entire bottom width of your shower curtain.
+Ensure you do this along the entire width of your shower curtain.

 Suction cups are one of the best ways to secure a wayward shower curtain.
-If you don’t use enough suction cups or you don’t attach them securely, they might slide around on the slick bathtub walls while you shower.
+If you don’t use enough suction cups or don’t attach them securely, they might slide around on the slick bathtub walls while you shower.

 5. Attach Your Own Weights to the Curtain

-Weights can range from super glued rocks, magnets, or simple ornamental weights with clips.
+Weights can range from super-glued rocks, magnets, or simple ornamental weights with clips.
 Consider matching your choice with your shower curtain or bathroom aesthetic.

 6. Hang Something on the Curtain Rod

 Hanging something heavy over the shower curtain rod adds weight to the curtain and prevents the top half from blowing in on you while you shower.
-We would suggest a plastic or wire shower organizer, which will serve a dual purpose: extra storage space for shower products, plus it weighs the curtain down.
+We would suggest a plastic or wire shower organizer, which will serve a dual purpose: extra storage space for shower products, and it weighs the curtain down.

 Conclusion

 It’s unpleasant and annoying when your shower curtain blows around and sticks to your skin, but there are numerous ways you can choose to fix the problem.
-Whether you simply glue some small weights to the bottom of the curtain, use clips, or wet the curtain, you’re sure to find a solution to fit your situation.
+Whether you simply glue small weights to the bottom of the curtain, use clips, or wet the curtain, you’re sure to find a solution to fit your situation.

 See also: